android/privacy-sandbox-samples/TopicsJava/README.md

 The Topics sample app demonstrates how to initialize and call the Topics API in the following ways:

-* Constructs a topics request inside of the `AdvertisingTopicsClient` class.
+* Constructs a topics request inside of the `MainActivity` class.
   This request can be used to fetch a list of topics that have been assigned to a given user.
 * Creates a button inside of the `MainActivity` which, when pressed,